 Dr. Hartman was born in Lancaster County, Pennsylvania, to German-Swiss farmers.
 He left home at 15 to go to school in Cincinnati, then apprenticed in medicine to a Dr. Shackelford of Medway, Ohio.
 Hartman subsequently entered the Medical School of Cleveland from which he was graduated.
 He began a medical practice, first in Tipp City, Ohio, and then in Pennsylvania.
 In 1859 he married Sallie Martzell and eventually they had a son and daughter.
 About 1890, after many years as a practicing and apparently respected physician and surgeon, Dr. Hartman moved to Columbus, Ohio.
 Giving up his profession, he began to concoct and sell a series of remedies.
-Among them were "Lacu-pia," a self-described blood thinner, and "Ma-na-lin" for biliousness.
-But Dr.
+Among them were "La-cu-pia," a selfdescribed blood thinner, and "Ma-na-lin" for biliousness.
+But Dr. Hartman stuck it rich when he redefined catarrh.